I tried basic authentication using Apache

 systemctl restart httpd

-This alone will not reflect the change, so you will need to configure it locally on Windows.
-The next step is to edit the hosts file.
-The location of the host file is in the following directory.
+This alone will not reflect the changes, so you will need to configure it locally in Windows.
+To do this, edit the hosts file.
+The host file is located in the following directory:

 C:\Windows\System32\drivers\etc\hosts

-Enter this into Explorer, open Notepad with administrator privileges, and add the following to the host file.
+Enter this into Explorer, open the hosts file in Notepad with administrator privileges, and add the following:

 192.168.43.20 example.com

-After that, if the settings are correct, when you type http://example.com in your browser, the site listed in index.html will be displayed.
+After that, if the settings are correct, when you enter http://example.com in your browser, the site specified in index.html will be displayed

 Let's set up basic authentication

-The site that will be subject to basic authentication this time is:
+The site that will be using basic authentication this time is:

 /var/www/vhosts/example.com/public_html

-, so we will configure it so that basic authentication is required only for the sites in the above path.
+Therefore, we will set it up so that basic authentication is only applied to sites in the above path

 sudo htpasswd -c /var/www/vhosts/example.com/.htpasswd username

-Set any user name and password.
-When you type the above command, you will be asked to enter password, so set a password.
-You will be asked twice to confirm your password, so enter the password you want twice.
-Once that's done, run the cat command to check if the user and password are set.
+Set a username and password of your choice.
+After entering the above command, you will be asked to Enter password, so set a password.
+You will be asked for the password twice to confirm, so enter the password you want to set twice.
+Once that is complete, enter the cat command to check that the user and password have been set

 cat /var/www/vhosts/example.com/.htpasswd

-The user name and hashed password were displayed in the output, so I was able to confirm that the settings were correct.
+The output showed the username and hashed password, so I was able to confirm that the configuration was correct

 vagrant:$apr1$5XrvFjtv$45oq4gzLiu708WtVYuOtq0

-Now that we have changed the settings around permissions, we will configure the settings so that basic authentication is performed.
-This time, we will use .htaccess to perform basic authentication.
+Now that we have changed the permission settings, we will configure basic authentication.
+This time, we will use .htaccess to perform basic authentication

-Create a .htaccess file under the document root.
+Create an .htaccess file under the document root

 sudo vi /var/www/vhosts/example.com/public_html/.htaccess

-Then, put the settings that require basic authentication in .htaccess.
+Then, enter the settings for basic authentication into .htaccess

 AuthType Basic AuthName basic auth test AuthUserFile /var/www/vhosts/example.com/.htpasswd require valid-user

-When you have finished writing, press :wq to save.
+When you're done writing, press :wq to save

-Specifically, we will add settings to vhost.conf so that we can configure basic authentication for /var/www/vhosts/example.com/public_html.
-The contents to be added are as follows.
+Specifically, we will add the following settings to vhost.conf so that we can configure basic authentication for /var/www/vhosts/example.com/public_html.
+The settings to be added are as follows:

 <VirtualHost *:80>ServerName example.com DocumentRoot /var/www/vhosts/example.com/public_html<Directory /var/www/vhosts/example.com/public_html> AllowOverride AuthConfig</Directory></VirtualHost>